Applifier/Unity-Ads-SDK-2.0-Integration-Examples/README.md

 }
 ```

-Then, initialize the SDK within the same scope as your **UnityAdsListener** declaration, using the game ID from your dashboard.
+Then, initialize Unity Ads within the same scope as your **UnityAdsListener** declaration, using the game ID from your dashboard.

 > Note: "YOUR_GAME_ID" is a 7-digit number from your game project in the [Unity Ads dashboard](https://dashboard.unityads.unity3d.com).
 (For example, "1091553")